diegosz/linux_pop_os_mean_setup/2_install_with_btrfs.md

 Close the terminal and finally hit Reboot Device on the installer app.
 Cross your fingers!
 If all went well you should see a passphrase prompt, where you enter the luks passphrase and your system should boot.

+> Note: THe ouput of the following commands will vary depending if we make
+> changes to swap or not.

 ```sh
 sudo mount -av